hypi-universe/docs/content/ui-add-environment-var.md

 ![EnvironmentVariables](/img/UI-EnvironmentVar-7.PNG)

 8. The entry gets added in the`Environment Settings`.
 You may access the field in the [instance](ui-instance-api-config.md) of the schema.
+The settings can be edited/deleted using highlighted buttons.

 ![EnvironmentVariables](/img/UI-EnvironmentVar-8.PNG)